What Is Hormone Imbalance? A Beginner-Friendly Guide for Overwhelmed Women

 • Keep your bedroom calm and dark

-Even 30 minutes more sleep helps.
+Even 30 extra minutes of sleep can help.

 3. Reduce Stress Gradually

-You don’t need to quit your job tomorrow.
+You don’t need to change everything at once.

 Start small:

-• Deep breathing
+• deep breathing

-• Journaling
+• journaling

-Saying no to one extra task
+• saying no to one extra task

-Lower stress supports cortisol balance.
+Lower stress supports hormone balance over time.

 4. Track Your Menstrual Cycle

-• Cycle length
+• cycle length

 • PMS symptoms

-• Energy changes
+• energy changes

 You Are Not Broken